-Alex Belardo Kostiw’s self-publishing practice, exploring the unknown parts and possibilities of our everyday realities.
-Rooted in visual communication design and printmedia, these works deal in poetic, adapted, and iterative elements, visual structures of comics, and conceptually driven forms.
+Alex Belardo Kostiw’s self-publishing practice, exploring unknown parts and possibilities in our everyday realities.
+Rooted in visual communication and print, these works deal in poetic, adapted, and iterative elements, visual structures of comics, and conceptually driven forms. ︎info

 book/marks, 2019 —